FlyDinosaur/Java-Course-Assignment-BISTU/README.md

 # Java-Course-Assignment-BISTU

-This project is an after-class assignment for the Object-Oriented Technology course at Beijing Information Science & Technology University (BISTU).
-It was written by FlyDinosaur.
+This project is an after-class assignment for the Object-Oriented Technology course at Beijing Information Science & Technology University (BISTU), written by FlyDinosaur.

 ## Disclaimer